 After the interview and skills testing phase of the application process, and upon receiving an official letter of acceptance, applicants selected for the IDEP class starting in 2024 are required to respond to the acceptance letter by the deadline reply date.
 We are currently accepting 20 students into the Program.

 Accepted IDEP students must meet and maintain all educational, financial and immigration commitments before matriculation to UT Health San Antonio School of Dentistry.

 At the time of acceptance, a non-refundable $5,000 (subject to change) placement holder fee payment is required.
 This payment must be received along with the signed Statement of Intent by the deadline reply date to maintain acceptance.

 You will then begin the process to become a registered student in our Advanced placement program with official enrollment.

-The determination of residency classification for admission and tuition purposes is governed by statutes enacted by the Texas Legislature and rules and regulations promulgated by the Texas Higher Education Coordinating Board.
-Individuals selected to attend the IDEP program, will be required to complete the Residency Questionnaire for UT Health San Antonio before starting the program to determine whether the student is a resident or non-resident of Texas.
+The determination of Texas residency classification for admission and tuition purposes is governed by statutes enacted by the Texas Legislature and rules and regulations promulgated by the Texas Higher Education Coordinating Board.
+IDEP applicants will be required to answer questions to determine Texas residency.

 Only after official acceptance into the program will the IDEP office initiate contact with the Office of International Services (OIS).
 At that time, accepted applicants will be required to submit documentation to the OIS office.
 Instructions will be given at the appropriate time.